Esperanto vocabulary: The current situation

 Some of these, such as masklo and the dedicated words for male animals, are fundamentally masculine and are never used with the feminine suffix.
 The others remain masculine mainly because Zamenhof did not establish a way to derive masculine words the way he did for feminine words.
 To partially remedy this, the root vir (man) has long been used to form the masculine of animal words.
 Originally a suffix, since the 1926 publication of the Esperanto translation of the Bible it has shifted in use to a prefix, but either way the resulting words are ambiguous.
 Bovoviro "bovine-man" and virbovo "man-bovine", for example, could mean either "minotaur" or "bull", and therefore both taŭro (bull) and minotaŭro (minotaur) have been borrowed into the language to disambiguate.
 Adjectival usage of vira is also found, but is similarly ambiguous.
-More recently, the word maskla (masculine) was created as an unambiguous alternative.
+More recently, the word maskla (masculine) was created as an unambiguous alternative, while others use the unofficial suffix -iĉo.